 An Introduction to Acceptance Sampling and SPC with R

-This book is an introduction to statistical methods used in monitoring, controlling and improving quality.
+This book is an introduction to statistical methods used in monitoring, controlling, and improving quality.
 Topics covered are: acceptance sampling; Shewhart control charts for Phase I studies; graphical and statistical tools for discovering and eliminating the cause of out-of-control-conditions; Cusum and EWMA control charts for Phase II process monitoring; design and analysis of experiments for process troubleshooting and discovering ways to improve process output; and multivariate control charts for Phase I and Phase II studies with multiple Quality characteristics.
 Origins of statistical quality control is presented in Chapter 1, and the technical topics presented in the remainder of the book are those recommended in the ANSI/ASQ/ISO guidelines and standards for industry.
-The final chapter ties everything together by discussing modern management philosophies that encourage the use of the technical methods presented earlier.
+The final chapter combines everything together by discussing modern management philosophies that encourage the use of the technical methods presented earlier.

 This would be a suitable book for a one-semester undergraduate course emphasizing statistical quality control for engineering majors (such as manufacturing engineering, or industrial engineering), or a supplemental text for a graduate engineering course that included quality control topics.